thezettascale/KAEM/README.md

 ## What is LV-KAM.

-LV-KAM is a a generative model that has been **entirely represented in maths and stats.** It can be visualized, and used without neural networks when preferred, or with neural networks using the ideas in [pykan](https://github.com/KindXiaoming/pykan).
+LV-KAM is a generative model that has been **entirely represented in maths and stats.** It can be visualized, and used without neural networks when preferred, or with neural networks using the ideas in [pykan](https://github.com/KindXiaoming/pykan).

 It uses: